 To equip our students with the necessary skills and knowledge to develop their social, economic and technological awareness and to enrich their employability skills to help inform their choices of future pathways.
 We want to build awareness of cyber security to give mechanisms to help student’s combat current challenges around online behaviour.

 BTEC Business follows on from GCSE Business, although GCSE Business is not a requirement for this course.
-The content is appropriate and consistent with current practice for learners planning to enter employment directly in the Business sector or take Business into Higher Education.
+The content is appropriate and consistent with current practice for learners planning to enter employment directly into the Business sector or take Business into Higher Education.
 The learning programme covers four units.
 The first covers how learners study the purposes of different businesses, their structure, the effect of the external environment, and how they need to be dynamic and innovative to survive.
 The second covers how learners gain skills relating to, and an understanding of, how a marketing campaign is developed.
 The third addresses how learners study the purpose and importance of personal and business finance.
 They will also develop the skills and knowledge needed to understand, analyse and prepare financial information.
-The final unit explores how the recruitment process is carried out in a business and gives learners the opportunity to participate in selection interviews and review their performance.
+The final unit explores how the recruitment process is carried out in a business and gives learners the opportunity to participate in selection interviews and review their performance